pc2/HPCC_FPGA/STREAM/README.md

 For more information on available input parameters run

     $./STREAM_FPGA_intel -h

     Implementation of the STREAM benchmark proposed in the HPCC benchmark suite for FPGA.
+    Version: 2.6

+    MPI Version:  3.1
+    Config.
+Time: Thu Dec 08 10:43:26 UTC 2022
+    Git Commit:   86e0064-dirty

     Usage:
-    ./STREAM_FPGA_xilinx [OPTION...]
+      ./bin/STREAM_FPGA_intel [OPTION...]

       -f, --file arg          Kernel file name
-    -n, arg              Number of repetitions (default: 10) -s, arg              Size of the data arrays (default: 134217728) -r, arg              Number of kernel replications used (default: 1) --multi-kernel  Use the legacy multi-kernel implementation
+      -n, arg                 Number of repetitions (default: 10) -i,                     Use memory Interleaving
+          --skip-validation   Skip the validation of the output data.
+This will speed up execution and helps when working with special data types.
           --device arg        Index of the device that has to be used.
-If not given you will be asked which device to use if there are multiple devices available. (default: -1)
+If not given you will be asked which device to use if there are multiple devices available. (default: 0)
           --platform arg      Index of the platform that has to be used.
-If not given you will be asked which platform to use if there are multiple platforms available. (default: -1)
+If not given you will be asked which platform to use if there are multiple platforms available. (default: 0) --platform_str arg  Name of the platform that has to be used (default:
+                              )
+      -r, arg                 Number of used kernel replications (default: 4) --dump-json arg     dump benchmark configuration and results to this file in json format (default: )
+          --test              Only test given configuration and skip execution and validation
       -h, --help              Print this help
+      -s, arg                 Size of the data arrays (default: 134217728) --multi-kernel      Use the legacy multi kernel implementation

 To execute the unit and integration tests for Intel devices run

     CL_CONTEXT_EMULATOR_DEVICE=1 ./STREAM_FPGA_test_intel -f KERNEL_FILE_NAME